brian-mokaya/brian-mokaya/README.md

 # 💫 About Me:

 **I’m Brian Mokaya** — a passionate and purpose-driven software developer currently pursuing a degree in **Computer Science**.
-I’m deeply committed to using technology as a force for good — solving real-world problems, building meaningful digital solutions, and uplifting communities, especially in underrepresented regions like **Africa**.
+I’m deeply committed to using technology as a force for good, solving real-world problems, building meaningful digital solutions, and uplifting communities, especially in underrepresented regions like **Africa**.